liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

-.. c:function:: int ARKodeGetNumConvSteps(void *arkode_mem, long int *convsteps)
+.. c:function:: int ARKodeGetNumStepAttempts(void *arkode_mem, long int *step_attempts)

-   Returns the cumulative number of convergence-limited steps taken by the solver (so far).
+   Returns the cumulative number of steps attempted by the solver (so far).

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.
-      * `convsteps` -- number of convergence-limited steps taken in the solver.
+      * `step_attempts` -- number of steps attempted by solver.

    **Return value:**
       * ARK_SUCCESS if successful